 - Preheat oven to 325 degrees F.

 - Remove all contents from the cavities of the fresh or thawed turkey.
+Be sure to check both ends of the turkey as the neck and gizzards will probably be stored separately and at different ends.

 - Place onto a rack, breast side up, in a roasting pan.